High Value Crops

 PHEL is also responsible for diagnosing the cause of pest and disease symptoms that are observed during inspections of plants held in PEQ; unlike pre-determined tests, diagnostic tests are only required if symptoms are observed.
 This diagnostic work is also cost-recovered and complements the pre-determined testing that is required for crops held in Level 3 PEQ.
 Diagnostic testing is generally more expensive because a broad range of tests is required to identify the cause of the symptoms and more than one pest may be identified.
 The price list for diagnostic tests is available on the PHEL website.

-As an alternative to undergoing Level 3 PEQ in New Zealand, MAF will consider allowing high health plants from MAF-approved sources to be imported into a lower level of quarantine.
+As an alternative to undergoing Level 3 PEQ in New Zealand, MPI will consider allowing high health plants from MPI-approved sources to be imported into a lower level of quarantine.
 A list of accredited sources of high health material can be obtained here.
 Plants from these high-health sources may require some testing in quarantine in New Zealand, this service is also available from PHEL.

 - Stakeholder Update - April 2014 (387 KB)